TelemetryDeck/KotlinSDK/README.md

 Tips:

-- Do not retain a strong reference to the application context or the TelemetryDeck.
+- Do not retain a strong reference to the application context or the TelemetryDeck client instance.
 - You can use `WeakReference<TelemetryDeck>` if you need to be able to call the TelemetryDeck at a later time.

 To use your custom provider, register it using the `TelemetryDeck.Builder` :